Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Sun

 Minimum 6 hours full sun for fruit production.
-Observe shadows in winter β€” they're longer than you think.
-Use Sun Seeker app to map shade angles by season.
+Observe winter shadows β€” they are longer than you think.
+Use the Sun Seeker app to map shade angles by season.

 Slope

-Slight south-facing slope is ideal (in the Northern Hemisphere) β€” solar gain and cold air drainage.
-Avoid frost pockets (low spots where cold air settles).
+Slight south-facing slope is ideal in the Northern Hemisphere β€” solar gain and cold air drainage.
+Avoid frost pockets where cold air settles.

 Water